-5. Mid-term vacancies are filled by the same rules as documented here with four qualifications.
+Mid-term vacancies are filled by the same rules as documented here with four qualifications, namely:

-First, when there is only one official nominating committee, the body with the mid-term vacancy relegates the responsibility to fill the vacancy to it.
-If the mid-term vacancy occurs during the period of time that the term of the prior year's nominating committee overlaps with the term of the current year's nominating committee, the body with the mid-term vacancy must relegate the responsibility to fill the vacancy to the prior year's nominating committee.

-Second, if it is the case that the nominating committee is reconvening to fill the mid-term vacancy, then the completion of the candidate selection and confirmation process is due within 6 weeks, with all other time periods otherwise unspecified prorated accordingly.
+- When there is only one official nominating committee, the body with the mid-term vacancy relegates the responsibility to fill the vacancy to it.
+If the mid-term vacancy occurs during the period of time that the term of the prior year's nominating committee overlaps with the term of the current year's nominating committee, the body with the mid-term vacancy must relegate the responsibility to fill the vacancy to the prior year's nominating committee. - 2.
+If it is the case that the nominating committee is reconvening to fill the mid-term vacancy, then the completion of the candidate selection and confirmation process is due within six weeks, with all other time periods otherwise unspecified prorated accordingly.

-Third, the confirming body has two weeks from the day it is notified of a candidate to reject the candidate, otherwise the candidate is assumed to have been confirmed.

-Fourth, the term of the confirmed candidate will be either:

-- 1. the remainder of the term of the open position if that remainder is not less than one year. - 2. the remainder of the term of the open position plus the next 2 year term if that remainder is less than one year.
+- 3. The confirming body has two weeks from the day it is notified of a candidate to reject the candidate, otherwise the candidate is assumed to have been confirmed. - 4.
+The term of the confirmed candidate will be either: - A. the remainder of the term of the open position if that remainder is not less than one year or - B. the remainder of the term of the open position plus the next two-year term if that remainder is less than one year.

-In both cases a year is the period of time from a First IETF meeting to the next First IETF meeting.
+In both cases, a year is the period of time from a First IETF meeting to the next First IETF meeting.